ArmsAndArrows/age-calculator-app/README.md

 # Age Calculator App

-This is a simple Age Calculator web application, built using HTML, CSS and JavaScript.
+This is a simple Age Calculator web application, built using HTML, Tailwind and JavaScript.
 It allows users to input their date of birth and returns their age in years and months.

 ## Features